List of Suits characters: Louis Litt

 Louis then goes to the SEC the next day and confesses in-person to Cahill, but unable to reach him, speaking to Woodall first.
 He is quickly rushed from the building and told by Woodall that the SEC is "only going after the big fish" and is not interested in his confession.
 Louis, perplexed, returned to the office and the next morning, realizes that the reason for this is that Woodall must have made a similar deal with Forstman in the past, which if the SEC were to begin investigations on, would find that Woodall had taken money from Forstman.
 Louis, knowing that Jessica intends to fire him but still wanting to help, tags along with Mike and Harvey as they convince to Sean Cahill that instead of coming to Pearson Specter, that he should focus his attention on his own boss for malicious prosecution.
 They offer up Woodall, who plays right into their hand by denying access to his bank records.

 After returning to the firm, Louis leaves his resignation in "Gone" before Jessica has the chance to fire him.
-"This Is Rome" starts with Louis coming to Harvey and asking for three of his own clients to start looking for other work in the city, but because of the company by-laws, he can't take them without Jessica's approval.
+"This Is Rome" starts with Louis coming to Harvey and asking for three of his own clients to start looking for other work in the city, but because of the company by-laws, he cannot take them without Jessica's approval.
 Louis is then given a job opportunity in Boston via Harvey, where Sheila also works.
 Happy and trusting, Louis goes to Sheila who quickly rebuffs his love advances as not genuine, and she dismisses him.
 Determined to help Louis, Mike gets him an interview with Robert Zane, Rachel's father.
 Zane is impressed with Louis's billables at Pearson Specter, but insists that Louis must steal ONE client from Harvey to get hired.
 Acting on a tip from Katrina, his former associate, Louis steals Versalife, a client that Harvey would possibly have to drop due to antitrust complications.
 Harvey, however, with Mike's assistance, approaches Walter Gillis and convinces him to buy a division of Versalife, thus getting Pearson Specter under the antitrust threshold.
 Mike returns the contents of Louis's office to him and attempts to console him.
 In doing so, Mike drops a clue that accidentally gives away his secret about never attending Harvard.
 Mike asks about a key in Louis's box several times.
 Louis then explains the significance of the key, that it is an item given to Harvard graduates of the Order of the Coif.
 After Mike leaves, Louis deduces that Mike, as a magna cum laude graduate of Harvard Law, should have known about the key.
 (The key is fictional; Harvard Law School does not have a chapter of Order of the Coif.)